mike-thompson-day8/cljsbuild-none-test-seed/README.md

 in phantomjs.
 You'll see it is a bit more complicated, and more sparsely documented (never a good combination), but armed with what's in `test.html` you'll figure it out.

+Node is a different beast again, which requires a different test target in the `project.clj` and a different runner script in `test-node/bin/runner-none.js`

 Just Tell Me What To Do!